cybozu-go/coil/README.md

 **Coil** is a [CNI][]-based network plugin for Kubernetes.

 Coil is designed with respect to the UNIX philosophy.
-It is not tightly integrated with routing daemons like [BIRD][].
-It does not implement [Kubernetes Network Policies][NetworkPolicy] either.
+You can combine Coil with any routing software and/or any network policy implementation.

-Instead, you can use Coil with any routing software and network policy implementation of your choice.
+Coil allows to define multiple IP address pools.
+You can define a pool of global IPv4 addresses for a small number of pods and another pool of private IPv4 addresses for the remaining pods.

 Status
 ------